 To be valid, both prenuptial and postnuptial agreements must follow certain procedures, including mutual and complete financial disclosure of income, assets and debts.
 Both parties must consent to the agreement voluntarily and with full knowledge of the agreement’s consequences, so advice from attorneys can be crucial.
 The division does not need to be equal but the document needs to be fair at the time the parties enter into the agreement and at the time the agreement is enforced.

-To discuss pre or post-nuptial agreements further, contact family law attorneys, Katherine L. Charlton, or Amy L. Shapiro in our Milwaukee office at 414-271-8650, Attorney Lynn Lodahl in our Madison office at 608-257-0040, or contact us through our website form to set up a consultation.
+To discuss pre or post-nuptial agreements further, contact family law attorneys, Katherine L. Charlton, or Amy L. Shapiro in our Milwaukee office at 414-271-8650, Attorney Lynn Lodahl in our Madison office at 608-257-0040, or contact us through our website form to set up a case evaluation.